box/box-typescript-sdk-gen/docs/sharedLinksFolders.md

 - folderId `string`
   - The unique identifier that represent a folder.
 The ID for any folder can be determined by visiting this folder in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/folder/123` the `folder_id` is `123`.
 The root folder of a Box account is always represented by the ID `0`.
 Example: "12345"
-- requestBody `UpdateFolderUpdateSharedLinkRequestBodyArg`
+- requestBody `UpdateSharedLinkOnFolderRequestBody`
-  - Request body of updateFolderUpdateSharedLink method
+  - Request body of updateSharedLinkOnFolder method
-- queryParams `UpdateFolderUpdateSharedLinkQueryParamsArg`
+- queryParams `UpdateSharedLinkOnFolderQueryParams`
-  - Query parameters of updateFolderUpdateSharedLink method
+  - Query parameters of updateSharedLinkOnFolder method
-- headers `UpdateFolderUpdateSharedLinkHeadersArg`
+- headers `UpdateSharedLinkOnFolderHeaders`
-  - Headers of updateFolderUpdateSharedLink method
+  - Headers of updateSharedLinkOnFolder method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.